Close-up of shattered glass with a large hole, showing intricate cracks and overlapping fragments.

 Trauma

-• Feeling distressed or unsafe around certain people, places, or situations because they trigger you to remember your trauma
+• Feeling distressed or unsafe around certain people, places, or situations because they bring you back to the memory of your trauma

 • Avoiding anything and anyone that reminds you of your trauma